 From the Aer Lingus website:

-Bassinet seats are offered for transatlantic flights, however they’re subject to availability and require pre-booking.
+Bassinet seats are offered for transatlantic flights, however they are subject to availability and require pre-booking.
 You could also consider opting for increased comfort by purchasing a dedicated seat for your infant at a child rate.
-Bassinet seats are unfortunately not available for infants with confirmed seating.
-For more information, please contact your local reservations office.
+Basinet seats are unfortunately not available for infants with confirmed seating.
+For more information, please contact our reservations department.
 Keep your booking reference handy for speed of assistance!

 Aeroflot Airplane Bassinets